Error: User modify failed. Cannot modify user on this node: Authentication by SSH key failed!

 gatewayports no

-allowtcpforwarding yes
+allowtcpforwarding no

-pubkeyacceptedalgorithms [email protected],[email protected],[email protected],[email protected],[email protected],[email protected],[email protected],[email protected],ssh-ed25519,ecdsa-sha2-nistp256,ecdsa-sha2-nistp384,ecdsa-sha2-nistp521,[email protected],sk-e[email protected],rsa-sha2-512,rsa-sha2-256,ssh-rsa
+pubkeyacceptedalgorithms [email protected],[email protected],[email protected],[email protected],[email protected],[email protected],[email protected],[email protected],ssh-ed25519,ecdsa-sha2-nistp256,ecdsa-sha2-nistp384,ecdsa-sha2-nistp521,[email protected],sk-ecdsa-sha2-nist[email protected],rsa-sha2-512,rsa-sha2-256,ssh-rsa

-root@gateway ~]# vi /etc/ssh/sshd_config
+root@gateway:~# vi /etc/ssh/sshd_config

 #set PubkeyAuthentication to yes